Linux Password Cracking: Explain unshadow and john commands ( john the ripper tool )

 $ sudo apt-get install john

-Note: RHEL, CentOS, Fedora, Redhat Linux user can grab john the ripper here.
-Once downloaded use rpm command:
+RHEL, CentOS, Fedora, Redhat Linux user can grab john the ripper here.
+Once downloaded use the rpm command as follows to install the same:

 # rpm -ivh john*

-How do I use John the ripper to check weak passwords / crack passwords?
+How do I use John the ripper to check weak passwords or crack passwords?

 First use the unshadow command to combines the /etc/passwd and /etc/shadow files so John can use them.
 You might need this since if you only used your shadow file, the GECOS information wouldn’t be used by the "single crack" mode, and also you wouldn’t be able to use the -shells option.
 On a normal system you’ll need to run unshadow as root to be able to read the shadow file.
 So login as root or use old good sudo / su command under Debian / Ubuntu Linux: